Updated June 12, 2023

 The terms “performance appraisal” and “performance management” are often used synonymously.
 But they are different.
-Performance management is a continuous, comprehensive and flexible approach to manage teams, organizations, and individuals, that involves the maximum possible dialogues between the sides involved.
-Performance appraisal, on the other hand, is a more limited approach that involves carrying out top-down assessments to rate the performance of their juniors at annual appraisal meetings.
-It sets standards and evaluates the past performance based on these standards, while performance managements aims to manage real-time performance for ensuring that the output reaches desired levels.
+Performance management is a continuous, comprehensive, and flexible approach to managing teams, organizations, and individuals that involves the maximum possible dialogues between the sides.
+On the other hand, performance appraisal is a more limited approach that involves conducting top-down assessments to rate the performance of their juniors at annual appraisal meetings.
+It sets standards and evaluates past performance based on these standards, while performance management aims to manage real-time performance to ensure that the output reaches desired levels.

 Performance Management vs Performance Appraisal Infographics

 Performance management and performance appraisal are two employee evaluation methods.
-While appraisal is the traditional method in this regard, increased competition in the economy has forced several organizations to change from being reactive to proactive for boosting productivity and increasing organizational performance.
+While the appraisal is the traditional method, the increased economic competition has forced several organizations to change from reactive to proactive to boost productivity and increase organizational performance.

 Companies today are undergoing big-time transformation to cope with the changing needs in the business environment.
-They are excelling in their business by building adaptive capabilities to proactively manage change.
-Traditional appraisal systems couldn’t meet the demands of the changing scenario because they were largely used as a mechanism for employee evaluation, where managers were often forced to take subjective judgments about the behavior and performance of employees against predetermined standards.
+They excel in their business by building adaptive capabilities to manage change proactively.
+Traditional appraisal systems failed to meet changing demands as they relied on subjective judgments by managers against predetermined standards for employee evaluation.

-The key objective of a performance appraisal system is to exercise control over employee activities via disciplinary actions, and management of promotions and rewards.
-Supervisors are expected to rate employees on certain parameters, ranging on a scale between unsatisfactory to outstanding performance.
-But these ratings are often prone to errors like the halo effect, bias, central tendency and others.
+The key objective of a performance appraisal system is to exercise control over employee activities via disciplinary actions and management of promotions and rewards.
+Supervisors are tasked with rating employees based on performance parameters ranging from unsatisfactory to outstanding.
+But these ratings are often prone to errors like the halo effect, bias, central tendency, and others.

 The side effects of performance appraisal systems generated much skepticism among managers and employees whenever the human resource (HR) manager started it.

-Organizations, under the present circumstances, have shifted their focus to performance management from performance appraisal, as a result of globalization of business and internationalizing of HR activities.
-The functions of the HR manager have become far more complicated today because of the re-centering of the focus on the talent management by implementing development programs that enhance employee competencies.
+Under the present circumstances, organizations have shifted their focus to performance management from performance appraisal due to the globalization of business and internationalizing of HR activities.
+The functions of the HR manager have become far more complicated today because of the re-centering of the focus on talent management by implementing development programs that enhance employee competencies.

-The key difference between performance management and performance appraisal lies in the scope of execution.
-Both involve setting performance targets, reviewing whether they have been achieved or not, and preparing ways for enabling employees to meet them.
-Also, both systems set up clear expectations on what is expected of a particular employee, set clear guidelines on what comprises a successful job performance, and strives to identify the barriers towards effective performance.
+The primary distinction between performance management and performance appraisal is in the scope of execution.
+Both involve setting performance targets, reviewing their attainment, and creating strategies to enable employees to meet them.
+Additionally, both systems establish clear employee expectations, provide guidelines for successful job performance, and identify barriers to effective performance.

 In several organizations, performance appraisal often becomes a part of the overall performance management system.
-It takes place at a periodic interval and forms the basis to take corrective action and assign further targets.
+It occurs periodically and forms the basis for taking corrective action and assigning further targets.

-In performance management, the supervisor or manager takes up the role of a mentor or coach, while in appraisal, the supervisor acts as the judge.
+In performance management, the supervisor or manager is a mentor or coach, while the supervisor acts as the judge in the appraisal.

-Some performance appraisal systems, like MBOs, allow setting up of joint targets by the employee and the supervisor.
+Some performance appraisal systems, like MBOs, allow the employee and supervisor to set joint targets.
 It involves frequent reviews and hence often appears similar to performance management.
-But such methods often fall short in the monitoring of targets and real-time administration offered by performance management.
+But such methods often fall short in monitoring targets and real-time administration offered by performance management.

 Performance appraisal systems are more structured and formal.
-Although most of them allow customization of the key performance areas or what comprises performance based on the employee, the system nonetheless remains rigid with certain laid down rating parameters and procedures that’s equally binding on all employees.
+Although most of them allow customization of the key performance areas or what comprises performance based on the employee, the system remains rigid with certain laid down rating parameters and procedures that are equally binding on all employees.

 Performance management, in comparison, is a more flexible and casual method to evaluate staff performance.
-Like the appraisal, performance management establishes guidelines on what should constitute optimal performance.
-But because of the application being real-time, it offers considerable relaxation or scope for change to such guidelines, depending upon the circumstances and the particular job situation.
+Like appraisal, performance management establishes guidelines on what should constitute optimal performance.
+But because the application is real-time, it offers considerable relaxation or scope for change to such guidelines, depending upon the circumstances and the particular job situation.